-A second assessment in 2011 again rated alignment with the benchmarks as 'Moderate', but noted retailers were taking active steps to improve their contracts, and the third, in 2012, saw a significant improvement to an overall rating of 'Substantial'.
-Results from the first two assessments were published in a consolidated form, but results for individual retailers were made public from the 2012 assessment.
+A second assessment in 2011 again rated alignment with the benchmarks as 'Moderate', but noted retailers were taking active steps to improve their contracts, and the third, in 2012, saw a significant improvement to an overall rating of 'Substantial'

 Following the 2012 assessment, the Retail Scheme administrator, Gas Industry Co, initiated industry consultation on a review aimed at ensuring it remains fit for purpose and that compliance costs are appropriate compared with the benefits.
 The outcome was a move from annual to three-yearly assessments (although retailers are required to provide annual confirmation as to whether they have changed their standard published contracts), and the inclusion of a set of Reasonable Customer Expectations (RCEs).
 The RCEs cover matters that a consumer should expect to see in a gas supply contract and sit above the more detailed benchmarks.